-Outdoor Dining Strips: The pedestrian promenade features 9-feet-wide outdoor dining/ retail strips adjacent to the building faces.
+Outdoor Dining Strips: The pedestrian promenade features 9-foot-wide outdoor dining/retail strips adjacent to the building faces.
 This space creates flexible spaces for local restaurants and cafes to extend their seating into the public realm, enhancing the vibrancy of the promenade and encouraging social interaction.

-FIGURE 3.8 - CENTENNIAL PLAZA
+FIGURE 3.8 - "CENTENNIAL PLAZA"

-A Centennial Plaza features a main gathering area with a multi-use pavilion facing the plaza and Harrington Park, plus a water feature across the plaza from the pavilion.
+A "Centennial Plaza" features a main gathering area with a multi-use pavilion facing the plaza and Harrington Park, plus a water feature across the plaza from the pavilion.